-Maybe it was better that Dexter the Peacock didn't get on the plane a few weeks ago, because a bulldog named Bator was allowed on a flight in December and was discovered dead in his flight carrier after the plane landed at Newark airport.
-In another case in September, an American bulldog named Hope on board a United Flight from Santo Domingo was also found dead when his plane landed at Newark.
-And Rock, a 3-year-old Belgian Malinois who was flown to Newark aboard a flight from Boston last July, was discovered with multiple bruises after escaping from his plastic shipping container during the flight.
-Last year, 24 animals transported as cargo by U.S. airlines were found to have died in-flight and another 15 were injured, according to a new report by the Department of Transportation.
-One, a cat named Gage who escaped its kennel at Honolulu International Airport before being loaded aboard an Alaska Airlines flight, was never seen again.
-The deaths and injuries were only a small percentage of the nearly 507,000 animals transported by 17 airlines.
+Maybe it was better that Dexter the Peacock didn't get on the plane a few years ago, because a bulldog named Bator was allowed on a flight and was discovered dead in his flight carrier after the plane landed at Newark airport.
+In another case, an American bulldog named Hope on board a United Flight from Santo Domingo was also found dead when his plane landed at Newark.
+And Rock, a 3-year-old Belgian Malinois who was flown to Newark aboard a flight from Boston, was discovered with multiple bruises after escaping from his plastic shipping container during the flight.
+There was also a cat named Gage who escaped its kennel at Honolulu International Airport before being loaded aboard an Alaska Airlines flight and was never seen again.
+The deaths and injuries were only a small percentage of the animals transported by 17 airlines.
 This, of course, comes as an increasing number of pet parents are attempting to take their dogs and cats (and peacocks) on board, claiming them to be service animals.
 The biggest air carrier at Newark, United Airlines, accounted for most of the deaths and injuries nationwide.
-The report showed 18 animals died while being transported and another 13 were injured out of 138,178 animals handled nationwide.
 A spokesman for the company said United saw a significant increase in the number of pets it transported last year, which may have accounted for the rise in transported pet deaths.
 According to the federal data compiled by the DOT's Aviation Consumer Protection Division, most of the injuries were self-inflicted, caused by an animal's chewing or clawing at their transport crates.
 However, the Animal Legal Defense Fund has questioned the accuracy of the Federal data, and says people should be skeptical because the Department of Transportation does not require airlines to report deaths or injuries for non-companion animals except for cats and dogs.
 That means animals being shipped to zoos or research facilities are not reported in the statistics.
-United sends a 15-page booklet to everyone who plans to ship an animal, which goes over all the rules, crate sizing and pets the airline cannot accommodate.
-One crate training exercise recommended to owners is to put the pet in its shipping carrier and drive through the car wash a few times, so that the noise, vibration and movement in the plane does not cause alarm.
+One crate training exercise recommended to owners to help their pets with flying is to put the pet in its shipping carrier and drive through the car wash a few times, so that the noise, vibration and movement in the plane does not cause alarm.
 Another option may be to save the money you would use to put your pet on an airplane and instead book a reliable pet sitter.
 You might even save some money.

 Dating Advice For Pet Parents